-The master's Degree in Special Education: Teaching the Talented and Gifted Student is designed to train teachers on the elementary and secondary level to work with talented and gifted students in order to help them develop to their full potential.
+The Master's Degree in Special Education: Teaching the Talented and Gifted Student is designed to train teachers on the elementary and secondary level to work with talented and gifted students in order to help them develop to their full potential.

-Students entering the Master's Program in Talented and Gifted will be selected according to the following criteria: 1) hold a valid teaching certification; 2) have at least two years teaching experience; 3) promise of academic achievement including a grade point average (GPA) of 3.0 on the last 100 hours of instruction; 4) three written references from most recent or current employer - immediate supervisor type; 5) a written goal statement.
+Students entering the Master's Program in Talented and Gifted must meet the following requirements: 1) possess a current teaching certificate; 2) have at least two years teaching experience; 3) show promise of academic achievement including a grade point average (GPA) of 3.0 on the last 100 hours of instruction; 4) submit three written references from most recent or current employer-immediate supervisor type; 5) submit a written goal statement; 6) attend a personal interview, if possible.
+Acceptance or rejection of an applicant will be made after an evaluation of the above requirements is made.